-I acknowledge that Mr M has received a sum of compensation from the FSCS.
-However, the terms of his reassignment of rights require him to return compensation paid by the FSCS in the event this complaint is successful, and I understand that the FSCS will ordinarily enforce the terms of the assignment if required.
-So, I think it's fair and reasonable to make no deduction in the redress calculation for the sum of compensation Mr M received from the FSCS.
-It will be for Mr M to make the arrangements to make any repayments he needs to make to the FSCS.
+I acknowledge that Mr E has received compensation of £50,000 from the FSCS.
+And L&C says that I should treat this as 1 Stop's contribution to Mr E's loss.
+However, the terms of Mr E's reassignment of rights require him to return compensation paid by the FSCS in the event this complaint is successful, and I understand that the FSCS will ordinarily enforce the terms of the assignment if required.
+So, if L&C was to deduct £50,000 from the total compensation it is required to pay to him, Mr E will likely be undercompensated.
+As such,

+I think it's fair and reasonable to make no permanent deduction in the redress calculation for the sum of compensation Mr E received from the FSCS.